 8. Drinking alcohol

 While wine or other alcoholic drinks don’t increase appetite in themselves, when drinking these we tend to overeat.
 This is partly because food smells better after drinking alcohol, and it can even taste better.
-So instead of eating less food to compensate for the extra calories contained in the alcohol, we tend to drink more.
+So instead of eating less food to compensate for the extra calories contained in the alcohol, we tend to eat more.

 Studies have shown that alcohol suppresses the production of leptin and other chemicals that signal the brain that we’ve satisfied our appetite.
 It can also lower our resolve, making it easier to reach for an extra slice of pizza or chocolate cake.